Berserker: Theories

-Scholar Hilda Ellis-Davidson draws a parallel between berserkers and the mention by the Byzantine emperor Constantine VII (CE 905–959) in his book De cerimoniis aulae byzantinae ("Book of Ceremonies of the Byzantine court") of a "Gothic Dance" performed by members of his Varangian Guard, Norse warriors in the service of the Byzantine Empire, who took part wearing animal skins and masks: she believes this may have been connected with berserker rites.
+Scholar Hilda Ellis-Davidson draws a parallel between berserkers and the mention by the Byzantine emperor Constantine VII (AD 905–959) in his book De cerimoniis aulae byzantinae ("Book of Ceremonies of the Byzantine court") of a "Gothic Dance" performed by members of his Varangian Guard, Norse warriors in the service of the Byzantine Empire, who took part wearing animal skins and masks: she believes this may have been connected with berserker rites.

 The rage the berserker experienced was referred to as berserkergang ('berserk fit/frenzy' or 'berserk movement').
 This condition has been described as follows:

 This fury, which was called berserkergang, occurred not only in the heat of battle, but also during laborious work.
 Men who were thus seized performed things which otherwise seemed impossible for human power.
 This condition is said to have begun with shivering, chattering of the teeth, and chill in the body, and then the face swelled and changed its colour.
 With this was connected a great hot-headedness, which at last gave over into a great rage, under which they howled as wild animals, bit the edge of their shields, and cut down everything they met without discriminating between friend or foe.
 When this condition ceased, a great dulling of the mind and feebleness followed, which could last for one or several days.

 Some scholars propose that certain examples of berserker rage had been induced voluntarily by the consumption of drugs such as hallucinogenic mushrooms, massive amounts of alcohol, or a mixture only known as 'butotens.'
 This is much debated but the theory is further supported by the discovery of seeds belonging to black henbane (Hyoscyamus niger) in a Viking grave that was unearthed near Fyrkat, Denmark in 1977.
 An analysis of the symptoms caused by Hyoscyamus niger revealed that they are also similar to the symptoms ascribed to the berserker state, which suggest it may have been used to generate their warlike mood.
 Other explanations for the berserker's madness that have been put forward include self-induced hysteria, epilepsy, or mental illness, among other causes.

 One theory of the berserkers suggests that the physical manifestations of the berserker alongside their rage was a form of self-induced hysteria.
 Initiated before battle through a ritualistic performance meant for effect, which included actions such as shield-biting and animalistic howling.

 Jonathan Shay makes an explicit connection between the berserker rage of soldiers and the hyperarousal of posttraumatic stress disorder.
 In Achilles in Vietnam, he writes:

 If a soldier survives the berserk state, it imparts emotional deadness and vulnerability to explosive rage to his psychology and permanent hyperarousal to his physiology — hallmarks of post-traumatic stress disorder in combat veterans.
 My clinical experience with Vietnam combat veterans prompts me to place the berserk state at the heart of their most severe psychological and psychophysiological injuries.

 It has been suggested that the berserkers' behavior inspired the legend of the werewolf.